staccDOTsol/solana-borrow-lending/README.md

 - Originally built with Solana v1.7.17 and Anchor v0.24.2
 - **Updated to Anchor v0.30.1** (Note: The older version was audited by the Aldrin Labs team)
-- Utilizes Pyth Network for decentralized price oracles
+- Utilizes Pyth Network for decentralized price oracles, but read the code for some easter eggs
 - Implements advanced mathematical models for interest rates and exchange ratios

 ## Repository Structure